ryouchinsa/ryouchinsa.github.io/yolo26_detection/README.md

 Have questions?
 Send an email to support@rectlabel.com.

-# Train bounding boxes using a Faster R-CNN model on Detectron2
+# How to Train a YOLO26 Object Detection Model with Custom Data

 [Detectron2](https://github.com/facebookresearch/detectron2) is Facebook AI Research's next generation library that provides state-of-the-art detection and segmentation algorithms.

 [Install CUDA, cuDNN, and PyTorch](https://rectlabel.com/pytorch/).